jizhuanma/ECMFC-Net/README.md

 # ECMFC-Net
 An Enhanced Causal Modeling and Feature Consensus Framework for Temporal Action Detection

+---

+## 🚧 Code Status

+**Code coming soon.**

-The code will be released soon.
+The source code is currently under internal cleanup and verification, and will be released upon paper acceptance.

+---

 ## Environment
 - Ubuntu22.04